Build your own music critic

 In this tutorial, we’ve kept things small just to test out our ideas.
 We’ve only used 5 out of 46 moods plus used the 8%-training and 2%-validation subsets.
 Now when you’re satisfied with your model, you should train it on the complete dataset with all moods to see what happens.
 This will take a much longer time though, since we’re using all data.

-To do this, navigate to the Datasets view and work on the 2 Draft of the dataset.
+To do this, navigate to the Datasets view and click on Go to draft to create a new editable version of the dataset.

 In this version, create a new feature set with all 46 moods.

-Save the 2 Draft to make it version 2 of the dataset.
+Click on Save version to make it version 2 of the dataset.

-Then duplicate your favorite model in the Modeling view, select 80% training subset and 10% validation.
 Click on the Target block and set the target feature to the one that includes all 46 moods.
-Now change the number of nodes in the last Dense block to 46.
-Save this dataset version and use it in a new model.
-Then run the experiment and watch it train in the Evaluation view.
+Now change the number of Nodes in the last Dense block to 46 to match the number of moods.
+Then Run the experiment again to train using the full dataset.

 Deploy your model